sjchoi86/yart-minimal/README.md

 # Tutorial of Yet Another Robotics Toolbox (YART)

 It contains
+- Show and control of some robots
+- Basic position, rotation, Coordinates
+- Coordinate Transformations
-- Coordinate transforms
+- Coordinate Transformations (the second perspectives)
-- Building a kinematic chain from scratch
+- Angular velocity vector $\omega$
+- Convert R <=> w using Rodrigues' formula
+- Interpolate rotation matrics using Rodrigues' formula
+- Translate and rotate objects in 3D space
-- Parsing a kinematic chain from universal robot description format (URDF) files
+- Construct the kinematic chain
-- Forward Kinematics
+- Numerical inverse kinematics with Jacobian
-- Inverse Kinematics
+- Inverse Kinematics with Interactive Marker
+- Nullspace projected IK with joint space target
-- Null space projected IK
+- Nullspace projected IK with task space target
-- Checking self-collisions with capsule representations

 Most of the codes are built from the scratch, mainly for education purposes (Yes, codes are not fully optimized).